Alyson Long started her blogging career on Hubpages. She is now a full-time professional travel blogger at World Travel Family dot com.

-Port Douglas, Australia is situated in Far North Queensland and is well and truly tropical.
+Port Douglas, Australia, is situated in Far North Queensland and is well and truly tropical.
 We sit just 16 degrees south of the equator and enjoy warm weather all year round.

-But is it all palm trees and pinacoladas?
+But is it all palm trees and pina coladas?

 The Pros of Living in Port Douglas

 - It's Beautiful!
-Jaw droppingly beautiful.
+Jaw-droppingly beautiful.
 The mountains behind Port Douglas are spectacular and drop down to the coastal strip and Four Mile Beach.
 We have breathtaking sunrises over the Coral Sea and spectacular sunsets behind the mountains.
 The beach is unspoilt and is lined by coconut palms and native Australian species.

 - Rainforests.
-Port Douglas sits on the edge of the Daintree Rainforest, an easy day trip by car or tourist vehicle, the intrepid even cycle up to Cape Tribulation, it's unspoilt, there are few people, you will often have a beach like the one above to yourselves.
+Port Douglas sits on the edge of the Daintree Rainforest, an easy day trip by car or tourist vehicle.
+The intrepid even cycle up to Cape Tribulation.
+It's unspoilt, there are few people, and you will often have a beach like the one above to yourselves.

 - The Wildlife.
 We have amazing wildlife in Port Douglas.
-You stand a good chance of seeing a cassowary, wild pigs, dingos, all the usual Australian fauna.
-Giant green tree frogs are my favourite, you see them regularly, often climbing your windows at night.
-Pythons, tree snakes and crocodiles are another feature, some of us love them, others would see them as a disadvantage.
-If you walk on the beach at dawn you stand a good chance of seeing dolphins, you often see turtles, plus all the smaller creatures.
+You stand a good chance of seeing a cassowary, wild pigs, dingos, and all the usual Australian fauna.
+Giant green tree frogs are my favourite; you see them regularly, often climbing your windows at night.
+Pythons, tree snakes and crocodiles are another feature; some of us love them, others would see them as a disadvantage.
+If you walk on the beach at dawn, you stand a good chance of seeing dolphins, you often see turtles, plus all the smaller creatures.
 Birds!
-So many, rainbow lorikeets, kookaburras, black and white cockatoos and the little yellow sun birds that love to build their nests around people.
+So many rainbow lorikeets, kookaburras, black and white cockatoos and the little yellow sun birds that love to build their nests around people.
 They really give you that tropical vibe.
 It's nature heaven!

 The Cons of Living in Port Douglas

 - It's Quiet.
-In many ways it's a good thing, but the nearest cinema and shopping centre are 70Km away in Cairns.
-Likewise most leisure facilities and services.
-It's about an hour's drive on a windy and sometimes closed, road.
-Some children take an hour long bus journey all the way to school in Cairns every day.
+In many ways, it's a good thing, but the nearest cinema and shopping centre are 70 km away in Cairns.
+Likewise, most leisure facilities and services.
+It's about an hour's drive on a winding and sometimes closed road.
+Some children take an hour-long bus journey all the way to school in Cairns every day.
 The nearest big airport is 24 hours drive away.
-Cairns hospital cannot cope with some medical conditions, Townsville hospital is 6 hours away, Brisbane, 24 hours.
+Cairns hospital cannot cope with some medical conditions, Townsville hospital is six hours away, and Brisbane is 24 hours.
 There is no hospital in Port Douglas.
-Job opportunities are limited, this town revolves around hospitality.
+Job opportunities are limited.
+This town revolves around hospitality.

 - It's Expensive.
-Food prices are higher due to extra freight costs, they fluctuate wildly and reflect adverse weather conditions.
-You can't expect to visit the reef every weekend, a family reef trip is around $400.
+Food prices are higher due to extra freight costs; they fluctuate wildly and reflect adverse weather conditions.
+You can't expect to visit the reef every weekend because a family reef trip is around $400.
 House prices and rates are high.
 Port Douglas is an expensive place to live.

 Could You Live in the Tropics?

-I don't yet know if Port will be our forever home, it is most certainly beautiful, has it's own charm and living here in a tropical climate has been an adventure.
+I don't yet know if Port will be our forever home; it is most certainly beautiful, has its own charm and living here in a tropical climate has been an adventure.
 Could you live in Port Douglas?